itinance/redux-saga-location/README.md

 The received data is the same as from [navigator.geolocation.getCurrentPosition](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition).

-We can listen to the event in our reducers per "REDUX-SAGA-LOCATION-SET-POSITION", while errors can be detected with "REDUX-SAGA-LOCATION-SET-ERROR".
+We can listen to the event in our reducers per "REDUX_SAGA_LOCATION_SET_POSITION", while errors can be detected with "REDUX_SAGA_LOCATION_SET_ERROR".

 If we want to use constans for the actions, we can import them with: